pub struct Attributes {

 -

-is a valid pointer, with (n_attributes * 5) elements. -
+attrsis a valid pointer, with (n_attributes * 5) elements. -

 All strings are valid UTF-8.

-sourcepub fn iter(&self) -> AttributesIter<'_> ⓘ
+Sourcepub fn iter(&self) -> AttributesIter<'_> ⓘ

 pub fn iter(&self) -> AttributesIter<'_> ⓘ